CarlMungazi/sourcecodeadventures/_posts/2017-07-24-mithril-hyperscript.md

 ```

 The function takes three arguments:
-- a string (css selector) or object (mithril component)
+- a string (css selector) or object (Mithril component)
 - attributes object (html attributes or element properties)
-- an array (mithril vnodes), string, number or boolean
+- an array (Mithril vnodes), string, number or boolean

 The first part of the function is as follows:
 ```javascript